tonitienda/cinc-estrelles/docs/adr/2022-08-23-notify-invalid-reservations.md

 We can revisit this decision in the future.

-We need to publish the public part of the data of the reservation_requests, so not all services in other bounded contexts will have access to it.
+We need to publish the public part of the data of the reservation_drafts, so not all services in other bounded contexts will have access to it.

-In this case, since we are not sure about what data is stored (the data was saved as reservation_request and not as reservation for that very reason) we should publish the reservation request id and the metadata only.
+In this case, since we are not sure about what data is stored (the data was saved as reservation_draft and not as reservation for that very reason) we should publish the reservation request id and the metadata only.

 If the notifier needs more information, it will need to request it from the DB.